Webist/InterServices/readme.md

 A controller hosts by default an InputHandler and an InterActor.

-Considering, by analogy, a controller is a Project.
+By analogy, a controller is a Project.
 It is an activity within a restricted space to create something, it distinguishes itself by once-only process.
 Activities are the incoming requests and regulated by an InterActor-Manager.